yubaokang/IntentInject/README.md

 # IntentInject
-A easy API of transmit bundle in activity and fragment
+A easy API of transmit bundle in activity or fragment

 [中文文档](https://github.com/yubaokang/IntentInject/blob/master/README-ZH.md)